actsasrob/lircdo/README_lircd.conf.md

           end codes
     end remote

-To use irsend you need the string in the 'name' field and the button name defined within the `begin codes` ... `end codes` section (NOTE: The begin/end section may be delimeted by `begin raw_codes` ... `end raw_codes`.) e.g. name 'Motorola_QIP6200-2' and let's use 'KEY_POWER' as the button.
+To use irsend you need the string in the 'name' field and the button name defined within the `begin codes` ... `end codes` section (NOTE: The begin/end section may be delimited by `begin raw_codes` ... `end raw_codes`.) e.g. name 'Motorola_QIP6200-2' and let's use 'KEY_POWER' as the button.

 First, verify LIRC recognizes your remote control definition by searching for the name field using `irsend list <remote  name>...`.
 The example below uses the definition for Motorola_QIP6200-2 as follows: